lit/lit/.changeset/khaki-terms-grin.md

 '@lit-labs/react': minor
 ---

-Support Custom Events as an argument to event listener
+Add CustomEvents as a valid type for event listeners